porrasgp/Portfolio-SQL/README.md

 Hi there! 🙋🏻‍♀️

-Welcome to my Portfolio Guide where I provide a walkthrough to all of my data analytics projects and courses.
+Welcome to my SQL Portfolio Guide where I provide a walkthrough to all of my SQL projects and suggest courses.

 Feel free to chat with me on [LinkedIn](https://www.linkedin.com/in/porrasgp/) about my projects!